published in Change by Maryanne | August 29, 2010

 And in my imagination, I heard a tiny voice whisper, “You can move on now.”

 “WHAT?”
-I snapped.
+I yelled.

 For the short term, yes…but now that chapter was coming to a close.

-My dad had moved in three years ago and had been a tremendous help to me with my home, yard and dogs during a period when I had an awful lot of other demands on my time.
-As I continued to cry my way through that Sunday morning, I realized that, even though it had taken my dad thirty-five years to come back to me, in his own way, he did…when I needed him most.
+My dad had moved in three years earlier and had been a tremendous help to me with my home, yard and dogs during a period when I had a lot of other demands on my time.

 Wow.

-I guess dislodging all this childhood stuff must have made room for a buried dream to bubble to the surface because my next thought wasn’t about the past.
+I guess dislodging all this childhood stuff must have made room for a long-buried dream to bubble to the surface because my next thought wasn’t about the past.
 It was about my future.
 And, for the first time since Saturday afternoon, I smiled.

 A couple of hours later, I called my mom.
 “I’m moving to the coast,” I said.
 “At long last, I’m gonna be a writer by the sea.”